-Currently, only firms with total intermediary regulated business revenue of £35m or more per annum (calculated as a 3-year rolling average) and who also submit RMA-B are categorised as Enhanced.
+"Firms with current total intermediary regulated business revenue of £35 million or more per annum calculated as a 3-year rolling average" is one of the six Enhanced criteria.

-- their permission, so far as it relates to advising on P2P agreements, is not limited to activities carried on exclusively with or for professional clients
+- advising on P2P agreements (except when carried on exclusively with or for professional clients)

 Sole traders are Limited Scope firms.
 The only Senior Management Functions (SMFs) that normally can apply are SMF29 (the Limited Scope Function) and SMF16 (the Compliance Oversight function).
 If a sole trader doesn’t have employees, only the SMF16 Compliance Oversight function will apply.
 This function is only required if other rules require it or, in the case of CMCs, where the firm’s annual total income is £1 million or above.

 A few sole traders with employees may have a governance structure.
 In this case, the same SMFs apply as for firms in the Core category.

 The Certification Regime does not apply to a sole trader as an individual, but may apply to their employees.
 So, the Certification Regime does not apply to a sole trader with no employees.

 Most sole traders will not need to conduct a fit and proper assessment on themselves.
 This is because neither the governing SMFs nor the Certification Regime apply to a sole trader themselves, though these functions can apply to their employees.

 Sole traders won’t need to get references about themselves from previous employers to perform a Senior Management Function as the sole trader.
 Firms do not need to request a regulatory reference for a candidate if they were previously a sole trader.